-There are a few different types of accordions.
-There is the Piano, Chromatic, Concertina, and the Diatonic.
+There are a few different types of accordions, the Piano, Chromatic, Concertina, and the Diatonic.
 Each of these offers different sounds and slightly different methods of play.

 The choice you make will depend on the type of music you want to play and your skill level.

-For ease, many beginners start playing on the Concertina, though it is a bit limited in playing style.
-All of the above are good choices, depending on your needs as a beginner.
+For ease, many accordion beginners start playing on the Concertina, though it is a bit limited in playing style.
+All of the above are good choices, depending on your needs as an accordion beginner.

 Table of Contents

-The Top 5 Best Accordions for Beginners List (UPDATED 2022)
+Our Top 5 – Best Accordion for Beginners List (UPDATED 2023)

 * Weighs 15lb – One of the lightest.

 I’ve played a lot of accordions over the years, and I know what makes an instrument a good one and why some should be avoided.
-I have put together this list of my top five accordion for beginners.
+I have put together this list of suggestions for best accordion for beginners.

-I hope this information will give you a good idea of what to look for and help you choose the right instrument to get started playing the beautiful accordion.
+I hope this information will give you a good idea of what to look for and help you choose the best accordion for beginners.
 I will give you the good and the bad information on all five in my list so you can make an informed purchase.